Dockerize a Rails 5, Postgres, Redis, Sidekiq and Action Cable Application with Docker Compose

 We’re going to be using a base application provided by orats, which is an open source tool to generate opinionated Rails projects.

 If you want to learn more about what this base app has to offer, then I recommend reading the orats README file for that.
-This post will cover just the Docker specific side of things.
+This article will cover just the Docker specific side of things.

 Nothing you’re about to read is specific to orats at all.
 You’ll just need to create a few files since you won’t have them beforehand.